nestordemeure/pandas2numpy/README.md

 ## Usage

-The `Pandas2numpy` class takes a dataframe and column names in order to build an object that can encode/decode dataframe properly.
+The `Pandas2numpy` class takes an example dataframe and column names in order to build an object that can encode/decode dataframe properly.
+It also takes information on columns you might want to normalize, put in logscale and that might contain NA that should be dealt with.

+NA in categorical columns are encoded by adding an additional category.
+NA in continuous columns are replaced by the median value of the column (as computed in the example dataframe) and marked in a dedicated categorical column.

 ```python
 from pandas2numpy import Pandas2numpy